 - The Diablo series was born for this.
 Much of the appeal comes from taking its simplistic gameplay style and sprucing it up through constant character customization.
 Shifting between characters and character builds are a sure fire way to fall prey to the game's infamously addictive nature.

 - Diablo III actually discourages this.
-At the maximum level, all characters have the same stats and abilities.
+At the maximum level, all classes have the same stats and abilities.
 The only thing differentiating two level 60 characters of the same class is their equipment and actively selected abilities.
+The only incentive to making another character of the same class is for achievements.

 - Facebook games are a common one for this.
 However, some games have caveats about it.
 Kabam (Kingdoms of Camelot, Dragons of Atlantis,ect)allows multiple accounts, but each must be on a different domain,and creating an alternate account and getting caught will get you banned.
 However, numerous players have several different cities in different worlds on these games.